EliAndrewC/l7r/setting/l7r.md

 It was also established that anyone above the level of Governor from the ruling House of a Family automatically has 1 higher rank than what's listed above.
 Anyone from the ruling Family of a Clan automatically has 2 higher rank instead.
 For example:

-- Ikoma Yuan is the Deputy Minister of War for Ikoma lands, but he is of the 10th rank, since the Ikoma Ministry of War means oversees not only the Ikoma house itself, but all of the domains of the Ikoma vassal families.
+- Ikoma Yuan is the Deputy Minister of War for Ikoma lands, but he is of the 10th rank, since the Ikoma Ministry of War oversees not only the Ikoma house itself, but all of the domains of the Ikoma vassal families.

 - Shinjo Tashima, who appointed Kitsuki Tetsu as a Clan magistrate overseeing Moto lands (subordinate to Shinjo Shunichi "the sand pirate"), is the Minister of Justice for the Shinjo house, and is therefore also the Minister of Justice for the entire Unicorn clan, so he is of the 12th rank.